adrianhelvik/fragdom/README.md

 Fragdom is a thin wrapper around the DOM that adds fragment nodes.
 It is implemented in preparation for a virtual DOM library.

-The idea is that this should be able to be a replacement for the real DOM in virtual DOM implementations.
-Thus the API contains a subset of the real DOM API.
+The idea is that you should be able to replace usage of the real DOM with this library and get the addition of fragment nodes.

+With normal DOM, you can create document fragments, but these do not become child nodes of an element they are inserted into.
+Instead the child nodes are moved to the new element.

+So the core difference with Fragdom is that you get `document.createFragment()`.

+*Note: The DOM is not extended in any way.
+You must manually create a Fragdom document*

 ## Some differences from the real DOM